ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 There are cases where ‘null’ cannot be used.
 For example with a GetValue calls is done on a stream that has a behavior using a Continuous Mode and a element with a Discrete override – then it will attempt to set this Discrete element to ‘null’ But in cases where this cannot be done (i.e. a non-nullable type) then the default value will be used.

-The chart below describes how the Types act when the Behavior is set to Continuous
+The chart below describes how the Types act when the Behavior is set to Continuous:

 | Type	| When Behavior = Continuous and index between events is addressed |
 | ------ | ---------------------------------------------------------------- |
 | Numeric Floating Point Types Single, Double, Decimal | Interpolation |